Ademola Adeleke: Governorship race

 In 2022, Adeleke contested in the gubernatorial election of 16 July under the PDP against incumbent governor Gboyega Oyetola.
 Adeleke defeated Gboyega Oyetola with 402,979 votes to 375,077 votes.

 Adeleke won in 17 local government areas, including Olorunda, Ede South, Orolu, Osogbo, Odo Otin, Ifelodun, Boluwaduro, Atakumosa, and Ila.

 Personal life

-Adeleke is the husband to Titilola Adeleke and he is a father of eight including B-Red, Ayootola, Goke, Sinarambo, Adenike, Folasade, etc. He is also an uncle to musician, Davido.
+Adeleke is the husband of Titilola Adeleke and the father of eight children, including B-Red, Adenike Adeleke, Folashade Adeleke, Bukola Adeleke and Omolola Adeleke.
+He is also an uncle to musician, Davido.